2021 Wimbledon women's singles draw, results - Tennis

 The world’s other top players are either absent — U.S. Open and Australian Open champion Naomi Osaka and reigning Wimbledon champion Simona Halep — or coming off injuries — top-ranked Ash Barty.

 Coco Gauff, who broke through at the last Wimbledon in 2019 at age 15, is seeded 20th after reaching the French Open quarterfinals and qualifying for the Olympics.
-Gauff could have played Williams in the fourth round.
+Gauff could have played Williams in the fourth round but instead gets 2018 champion Angelique Kerber.

 Via Wimbledon.com